resource-watch/aqueduct-analysis-microservice/README.md

 If this is the first time you run it, it may take a few minutes.

+For the DB:
+In order to populate the DB you will need to update the data as you need on the `/data`  folder.
+You will need to connect to the postgres container.
+To do so:
+`docker exec -it aqueduct-postgres /bin/bash`
+To check the folder: `cd /data_import`
+To import data dump:
+`su - postgres`
+`createdb flood_v2`
+`exit`
+`pg_restore -U postgres -d flood_v2 flood_v3.sql`

 ### Code structure

 The API has been packed in a Python module (aqueduct).
 It creates and exposes a WSGI application.
 The core functionality